transferwise/wwc-apac-2024/README.md

 # Connecting to the database

 DBeaver is one of the options you could use to connect to the database, unless you love the command line for postgres.

-# Note about volumes

-`renew-anon-volumes`` is useful for always refreshing and creating a new volume for node_modules when installing new packages.
-However it always creates new volumes so you might need to docker prune volumes more often when using it.

-# Note about database table names

-I recommend using lowercase because postgres flavor of SQL does not play well with uppercase / camelCase unless you use quotes.
-However, if you use lowercase with underscores (snakecase), usually you will need to convert the underscores in the table names to camelCase when using an ORM like knex, since JavaScript variables should be in camelCase.
-The easiest way to solve this is to just use lowercase without underscores for now...